-- If you want a friend, relative, or other person to be your representative, call Member Services and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.
+- You can ask someone to act on your behalf.
+If you want to, you can name another person to act for you as your representative to ask for a coverage decision or make an appeal. - If you want a friend, relative, or other person to be your representative, call Member Services and ask for the "Appointment of Representative" form.
+(The form is also available on Medicare's website at cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.)
 The form gives that person permission to act on your behalf.
-It must be signed by you and by the person you would like to act on your behalf.
+It must be signed by you and by the person who you would like to act on your behalf.
 You must give us a copy of the signed form. - While we can accept an appeal request without the form, we cannot begin or complete our review until we receive it.
 If we do not receive the form within 44 calendar days after receiving your appeal request (our deadline for making a decision on your appeal), your appeal request will be dismissed.
-If this happens, we will send you a written notice explaining your right to ask the Office of Administrative Hearings to review our decision to dismiss your appeal. - You also have the right to hire a lawyer.
-You may contact your own lawyer or get the name of a lawyer from your local bar association or other referral service.
+If this happens, we will send you a written notice explaining your right to ask the independent review organization to review our decision to dismiss your appeal. - You also have the right to hire a lawyer.
+You may contact your own lawyer, or get the name of a lawyer from your local bar association or other referral service.
 There are also groups that will give you free legal services if you qualify.
 However, you are not required to hire a lawyer to ask for any kind of coverage decision or appeal a decision.

-Section 5.3 Which section of this chapter gives the details for your situation?
+Section 4.3 Which section of this chapter gives the details for your situation?